gofynd/fdk-client-golang/documentation/APPLICATION.md

-Use this API to fetch a blog using `slug`
+Use this API to get the details of a blog using its slug.
+Details include the title, reading time, publish status, feature image, tags, author, etc.

 *Success Response:*

-A JSON object with blog details
+Success.
+Returns a JSON object with blog details.
+Check the example shown below or refer `CustomBlogSchema` for more details.

 Schema: `CustomBlogSchema`